elialm/ecgc-firmware/Gen4/doc/uart_debug.md

 The **Response** section for every command only refers to extra data sent by the command.
 This does not include the resending of received bytes, as this always happens.

+### NOP - 0x00

+**Description:**
+No operation command.
+Can be used to check whether the core acknowledges and resends commands properly.
+It also shows that the state machine is in an idle state, as after acknowledging the debug core is in an idle state.

+**Arguments:**
+None.

+**Response:**
+None.

 ### CTRL_READ - 0x02